nsmartinx/PhysicsSimulations/README.md

 # Physics Simulations
-*A collection of physcis simulations built using Panda3D*
+*A collection of physics simulations built using Panda3D*

 ## Overview of files
 Initial Setup: